6 Ways to Boost Your Immune System—Naturally

 Categories: Health & Healing

-The immune system is having a moment in popular medicine—which makes sense, given the recent proliferation of antibiotic-resistant superbugs and the high-stress, low-sleep, on-the-go world we find ourselves living in.
+The immune system is having a moment—which makes sense, given the proliferation of antibiotic-resistant superbugs and the high-stress, low-sleep, on-the-go world we find ourselves living in.
 While purported one-and-done miracle cures abound, we at NAB think that taking a holistic, multi-pronged approach to rebooting your immune system is a more sustainable way to affect long-term positive change.
-Instead of implementing a vitamin regimen last-minute in the weeks before peak flu season, consider making the following changes that will not only help you fight the common cold, but boost your health and happiness overall.
+Instead of implementing a vitamin regimen last-minute in the weeks before peak flu season, consider making the following changes that will not only help you fight off bugs like the flu and common cold, but boost your health and wellness overall.

 This one is a biggie: a recent study suggested sleep is one of the most important factors in predisposing you to the common cold.
 Proper sleep hygiene is essential to maintaining physical and mental health, and sufficient good-quality sleep ensures that your immune system is working its best.

 When you’re low on sleep, your body is vulnerable to attack from pathogens that you’d otherwise be able to fight off.
 It’s during sleep that your brain signals to your body that it’s time to make and circulate the hormones and proteins necessary to keep your immune system in tip-top shape.